There’s a new girl in the flock!

 How would you like to be confined to a 6 x 20-foot pen for your entire life?

 That’s the fate of my suburban chickens.
-And if you keep backyard chickens in the city or a suburban subdivision, lifetime confinement probably is… Continue reading
+And if you keep backyard chickens in the city or a suburban subdivision, lifetime confinement probably is a reality… Continue reading

 Aren’t chickens a lot of work?
 I get that question a lot about my three backyard hens.
 And my answer always is, “No, not really.”

 Don’t get me wrong.
 As the caretaker of your backyard flock, you will have responsibilities for the health and well-being of your birds.
 But if you’ve had… Continue reading

 Before embarking on your own suburban homestead adventure, it’s important to ask yourself the question raised in the title of this post.